 Furthermore, in some cases, a portion of the applicant’s income can even be allocated to his / her non-applicant spouse.
 This is known as the minimum monthly needs allowance.
 Unlike income, the assets of the couple are considered jointly owned.
-However, there is a community spouse resource allowance, which generally speaking, allows a non-applicant spouse to keep up to about $126,400 of the couple’s assets.
-This is in addition to the $2,000 the applicant spouse is able to retain.
-For additional information on Medicaid eligibility, click here.
+However, there is a community spouse resource allowance, which generally speaking allows a non-applicant spouse to keep a portion of the joint assets.
+In 2023, it is up $148,600 of the couple’s assets.
+This is in addition to the $2,000 the applicant’s spouse is able to retain.

 VA Aid & Attendance

 VA pension approval can take as long as 9-12 months.
-Since the VA offers “back pay” on VA pensions, it is possible for a Veteran or surviving spouse with dementia to get a loan to pay for long-term care until the pension benefit starts and “back pay” is received.
+Since the VA offers back pay on VA pensions, it is possible for a Veteran or surviving spouse with dementia to get a loan to pay for long-term care until the pension benefit starts and back pay is received.

 For more information about applying for long-term care Medicaid, click here.